How to Avoid Employee Burnout When Scaling

 Indicators of Work Overload

-If you suspect that your employees are struggling with their workloads due to new growth, it’s important to take steps to address the situation.
+If you suspect that your staff are struggling with their workloads due to new growth, it’s important to take steps to address the situation to avoid employee burnout.
 Of course, you won’t be able to correct the problem if you can’t identify it.
-The good news is that there are a number of signs that indicate the onset of employee burnout.
+The good news is that there are a number of signs that indicate the onset of employee fatigue.
 Overload – or burnout as some like to call it – is a state in which a person is experiencing noticeable exhaustion on a mental, emotional or physical level.
 Severe burnout often sees employees exhausted in every way and can be accompanied by any of the following symptoms:

 - A resigned attitude in which the employee seems to have no confidence in their ability to change their circumstances.